15 Top Things to Do on Oahu | Hawaii Famous Landmarks

 Hawaii Famous Landmarks: Pearl Harbor & the U.S.S.
 Arizona Memorial at night

-On the edge of downtown Honolulu and near the wharf is Chinatown, a historical area occupied by the Chinese-American community.
-The area makes for great walking streets, where you’ll discover historical buildings, a fish and livestock warehouse, lei makers, herbalists, shops and restaurants.
-It also houses a young artsy urban scene of galleries, bars, salons, tattoo parlors and the Hawaii Theater.
+On the edge of downtown Honolulu is Chinatown, a historical area occupied by the Chinese-American community.
+The area makes for great walking streets, where you’ll discover historical buildings, a fish and livestock warehouse, lei makers, Chinese bakeries, boutique shops and restaurants.
+It also houses a young artsy urban scene of galleries, bars, salons, tattoo parlors.

-Tip: Each month, it holds First Friday, an evening of entertainment and art culture in the galleries and salons in the area.
+First Friday each month, is First Friday Art Walk, an evening of entertainment and art culture in the galleries and salons in the area.

 Iolani Palace 364 South King Street, Hours: 9am – 4pm, Mon-Sat.
 Website: https://www.iolanipalace.com